-3.4 Developing the Obstetrician & Gynaecologist - non-clinical specialty CiPs
+3.4 Developing the O&G - non-clinical specialty CiPs

-The two non-clinical specialty CiPs describe the key skills which are essential for a CCT holder in O&G. Satisfactory sign off will require Educational Supervisors to make a global judgement indicating whether the trainee has made satisfactory progress for the defined stage of training.
+The two non-clinical specialty CiPs describe the key skills which are essential for a Certificate of Completion of Training (CCT) holder in O&G. Satisfactory sign off will require Educational Supervisors to make a global judgement, indicating whether the trainee has made satisfactory progress for the defined stage of training.
 If this is satisfactory for the stage of training, the trainee can progress.
 More detail is provided in the programme of assessment section of the curriculum.

-Professional Identity 4: Champion for Women's Health
+Professional identity 4: Champion for women's health